 a.
 Collection of monitoring data as required by Part V.B; and

 b.
-Insuring implementation of system-wide management program elements, including any system-wide public education efforts.
+Implementation of system-wide management program elements, including any system-wide public education efforts and training programs.

 D. Limitations on Coverage.

 Pursuant to Section 403.0885, F.S., and rules promulgated thereunder, and consistent with Section 402(p)(3)(B)(ii) of the CWA, this permit must include a requirement to effectively prohibit non-stormwater discharges into the storm sewers within each permittee’s MS4.
 Consequently, this permit does not authorize the following discharges: